 The 3-D dream hallucination sequences have little connection to the framing story, but that doesn’t turn out to be a problem.
 We’re told that Barnes is exploring the dark secrets of his own subconscious, which sounds like a lot of hooey — he’s transported to an alternate dimension of evil, with spooky forests and hellish rivers, all covered by thick ground fog.
 The damned souls he finds there wear wax masks that turn them into strange puppet people: a creature that corresponds to Radin, a long-haired blonde woman who becomes a sacrificial victim, and a trio of masked demonic priests.

 Barnes’ adventures in the Demon Zone are broken into three parts, that so dominate the movie that viewers don’t realize that they account for less than fifteen minutes of screen time.
 We make a dreamlike progression through the underworld to an ancient temple where a giant version of the skull mask hovers over a sacrificial altar.
 Hands transform into claws that hurl fireballs at the audience.
 None of it makes a bit of sense but everything is a surprise.
-It’s like a carnival ride into a surreal sideshow vision of hell.
+It’s like a carnival ride.

 I attended a 35mm theatrical revival of the film about a month ago.
 The audience was amused by the dated 2-D framing story, and jolted to attention when the 3-D scenes arrived.
 This was the same reaction we got at a 16mm 3-D screening at a UCLA Halloween marathon back in 1972.
 Roffman’s hard cuts to and from the nightmare 3-D sections are very well done, and garnered applause every time.
-The effect is like a William Castle gimmick, but more substantial.
+It’s like a William Castle gimmick with substance.

 I’d class The Mask somewhere between a worthy curiosity and a major kick.
-Although John Parker’s Dementia has a similar extended-nightmare quality, there’s nothing else quite like it.
+There’s nothing else quite like it, although John Parker’s more artful Dementia has a similar extended-nightmare quality.
 The oddball fun-fair horror visuals exploit 3-D in a way that other 3-D pictures don’t, because the depth environment with its spooky visuals take over the whole show.
 Everybody’s intrigued by the strange images.

 “You will be taken to the hidden recesses of the human mind!”